GNN2R: Weakly-Supervised Rationale-Providing Question Answering over Knowledge Graphs: Conclusions

-In this paper, we focus on the problem of rationale-providing QA over KGs and propose a novel model called GNN2R to tackle two critical challenges in this task: weak supervision and the high-efficiency requirement.
-GNN2R can retrieve both final answers and reasoning subgraphs as explanations, providing a human-readable rationale for the answers.
-The model answers a given question in two steps: In \emph{Step-I GNN-based coarse reasoning}, a novel GNN architecture is proposed to represent the given question and KG entities in a joint embedding space, where the question is close to its answers.
-This step can efficiently prune the search space of candidate answers and reasoning subgraphs.
-In \emph{Step-II LM-based explicit reasoning}, simple and effective algorithms are proposed to extract candidate reasoning subgraphs and fine-tune an LM that selects final reasoning subgraphs via semantic similarity comparison.
-Extensive experiments have been conducted on commonly adopted benchmark datasets to evaluate the proposed model and its components, analyze failed cases, and examine the generated reasoning subgraphs.
-According to the experimental results, GNN2R outperforms recent SOTA methods that are applicable to this task in terms of effectiveness, efficiency, and quality of generated explanations.
-In future work, we aim to provide users with more natural and intuitive explanations and examine them in real-world user testing.
-This can be achieved by generating text summaries of answers and reasoning subgraphs using generative language models.
+In this paper, we propose a novel KGQA method called GNN2R that can efficiently retrieve both final answers and reasoning subgraphs as answer explanations in two steps: In \emph{Step-I GNN-based coarse reasoning}, a novel GNN architecture is proposed to represent the given question and KG entities in a joint embedding space, where the question is close to its answers.
+This step efficiently prunes the search space of candidate answers and reasoning subgraphs, ensuring the high efficiency of GNN2R.
+In \emph{Step-II LM-based explicit reasoning}, we propose to jointly utilize the KG structures and the language understanding capability of a pre-trained LM to extract reasoning subgraphs.
+We accordingly propose algorithms to fine-tune the LM with only weak supervision, i.e., question-final answer pairs.
+Extensive experiments have been conducted on multiple benchmark datasets to evaluate the proposed method in comparison with recent SOTA methods, which demonstrate the superior performance of GNN2R regarding effectiveness, efficiency, and the quality of generated reasoning subgraphs.
+We have also conducted extensive experiments with in-depth analysis to evaluate the robustness of GNN2R and the contributions of its included modules.